What is the average cost of a funeral in the US?

 Yes.
 You can purchase preneed insurance through a funeral home.
 With this policy, you can arrange as much or as little of your funeral as you like — some people simply choose their plot, while others plan the entire ceremony and burial.

 Depending on the funeral home, you can either pay for the policy in one lump sum or request a 3-, 5- or 10-year payment plan.
 The costs vary, but this coverage is capped at $25,000.

 Get burial insurance to pay for a funeral

 Narrow down top burial insurance policies by guaranteed acceptance, issue ages and more to find the best for your budget and financial goals.
 Select Compare for up to four companies to see their benefits side by side.

 Between the ceremony and burial or cremation costs, funerals can be expensive.
 But having a life insurance policy can spare your family from scrambling for the money needed to lay you to rest.

 To ease that financial burden on your family, compare life insurance policies.

 In the US, funerals often cost thousands of dollars — and that doesn’t include flowers, obituaries and other upgrades to celebrate your life.
-Your spouse, parents, children or siblings will need to cough up that money immediately after your death, which is where a life insurance policy can provide peace of mind.
+Your spouse, parents, children or siblings will need to cover those expenses immediately after your death, which is where a life insurance policy can provide peace of mind.